RhinohawkUAV/rh_ros/obc_gazebo/README.md

 This package is designed to startup a simulation of a quadcopter and camera and attach it to the PX4 autopilot and our ROS image processing pipeline.

 PX4 comes with a SITL simulation based on Gazebo.
-The plan is to use PX4 for the quad copter modelm autopilot, ground station, and mavros interfaces.
-We'll add a camera to a PX4 quad model and use our ROS image pipeline to find Joe.
+The plan is to use PX4 sources for the quadcopter autopilot, ground station, and mavros interfaces.
+We'll add a camera to a PX4 Iris quad model and use our ROS image pipeline to process the camera output and locate Joe in the local reference frame.

 To get ready for this make sure you can run the image pipeline from a webcam.
 Try a few Gazebo runs and build your own model.
+Run the PX4 SITL examples.

-Then look at the PX4 developer documentation for SITL and interfacing ROS/GAZEBO/PX4/QGroundControl.
+The PX4 developer documentation for SITL and interfacing ROS/GAZEBO/PX4/QGroundControl.

 https://dev.px4.io/en/simulation/gazebo.html